-The U.S. Civil Society Working Group on Women, Peace, and Security (U.S. CSWG) is a non-partisan network of civil society organizations with expertise on the impacts of women in war and their participation in peacebuilding.
-Established in 2010, the working group is an engaged coalition to promote the effective implementation of the U.S. National Action Plan on Women, Peace and Security.
+The U.S. Civil Society Working Group on Women, Peace and Security (U.S. CSWG) is a non-partisan network of over 60 civil society organizations with expertise on the impacts of conflict on women and their participation in peacebuilding.
+Established in 2010, the working group is an engaged coalition that supports the effective implementation of the U.S. Women, Peace and Security Act (2017) and the advancement of the Women, Peace and Security Agenda (UNSCR 1325).

 What is Women, Peace and Security?

-Women, Peace and Security (WPS) is a U.S. government policy that recognizes that women must be critical actors in all our efforts to achieve sustainable international peace and security.
-WPS promotes a gendered perspective and women’s equal and meaningful participation in peace processes, peacebuilding and state-building.
+Women, Peace and Security (WPS) is a policy framework that recognizes that women must be critical actors in all efforts to achieve sustainable international peace and security.
+WPS promotes a gendered perspective and women’s equal and meaningful participation in peace processes, peacebuilding and security.
+The WPS Agenda evolved from the U.N.
+Security Council Resolution (UNSCR) 1325, which was unanimously adopted on October 31, 2000.

-UNSCR 1325 addresses not only the disproportionate impacts of war on women, but also the pivotal role women should and do play in conflict management, conflict resolution and sustainable peace efforts.
-UNSCR 1325’s framework is comprised of four pillars—participation, protection, prevention, and relief and recovery.
+UNSCR 1325 addresses not only the disproportionate impacts of war on women but also the pivotal role women should and do play in conflict prevention, conflict management and sustainable peace efforts.
+UNSCR 1325’s framework consists of four pillars—participation, protection, prevention, and relief and recovery.

 In a statement in 2005, the Security Council called upon U.N.
-Member States to continue implementing UNSCR 1325 through the development of National Action Plans (NAPs).
-These national strategies are a tool for member states to determine their priorities and detail actions they will take to implement the objectives of UNSCR 1325.
-As of April 2017, sixty-six countries have created and adopted NAPs.
+Member States to continue implementing UNSCR 1325 through the development of National Action Plans (NAPs) to articulate their priorities and detail actions they will take to implement the objectives of UNSCR 1325.
+As of 2021, 103 countries have created and adopted NAPs.

 Strengthening Engagement between the U.S. Government and U.S. Civil Society